mlecauchois/pablonet/README.md

 Here are the steps to setup a server on RunPod specifically, which should be doable in under 10 minutes.

 - Create a persistent storage volume in order to cache the TensorRT engine, which is GPU-specific.
-- Create a new pod with:
+- Create a new pod with the following template (I also created a public template [here](https://runpod.io/console/deploy?template=d3d1n13nhd&ref=hftrdy9e)):
     - GPU: RTX 4090 (recommended).
-    - Volume: Mount your persistent storage at `/workspace/tensorrt_engines`.
+    - Volume: Mount your persistent storage at `/pablonet/engines`.
     - Docker Image: [matthieulc/pablonet:latest](https://hub.docker.com/r/matthieulc/pablonet).
     - Exposed Ports: 22 for SSH and 6000 for the backend.
     - Add your SSH public key to access the server.